software-students-spring2025/0-git-practice-v2-andrew-bao/README.md

 in space all of a sudden causing the Western world to panic and scramble.
 I think it also calls in question the state of the AI bubble.
 Are these companies really deserving of their current valuations?
 Are they just going down an inefficient path or is there something more going on?

+# Brian Zou's Comment
+I think that the advent of Deepseek is a step towards revolutionizing cost efficiency within the widely expensive industry of AI and LLMs.
+With increased competition on American companies, Deepseek seeks to make the LLM industry more accessible at a global scale, targeting audiences outside of the United States, while also boasting high performances with a fraction of the cost.
+This increase competition will likely lead to an increase in productivity of innovation and new discoveries within the field of AI, potentially bringing us to the brink of the new pinnacle of LLMs of the modern era.